IS YOUR DEBT TO INCOME RATIO LOW ENOUGH TO SUPPORT THE LOAN FOR THE CURRENT MORTGAGE, A NEW MORTGAGE, AND ALL OF YOUR OTHER DEBT?

 Demand For Rentals, Similar To Your Property, In The Area Is Strong

-If the data within the last six to twelve months, shows both lower days on market and final lease amounts for very comparable properties, in the same area, that would cover and ideally exceed all of your mortgage payments, real estate taxes, hoa fees and forseeable required repair costs meaning it's likely you will have a postive cash flow, then it likely makes sense to leasse vs sell your property.
-If the property is also likely to appreciate then this is just icing on the cake for the postive cashflow meaning that it likely makes even more sense to lease vs sell the property.
-For some folks, having an investment that's actually generating a positive cashflow, could increase your tax bracket causing more taxes to be paid in excess of the incrase in income.
-So, part of your evaluation process should always include conversatons with your CPA and financial advisors.
+If the data within the last six to twelve months, shows both lower days on market and final lease amounts for very comparable properties, in the same area, that would cover and ideally exceed all of your mortgage payments, real estate taxes, HOA fees and foreseeable required repair costs meaning it's likely you will have a positive cash flow, then it likely makes sense to lease vs sell your property.
+If the property is also likely to appreciate then this is just icing on the cake for the positive cashflow meaning that it likely makes even more sense to lease vs sell the property.
+For some folks, having an investment that's actually generating a positive cashflow, could increase your tax bracket causing more taxes to be paid in excess of the increase in income.
+So, part of your evaluation process should always include conversations with your CPA and financial advisors.

 You Have Always Wanted To Be A Landlord